tensorpack/tensorpack/docs/tutorial/input-source.md

 The reasons are:
 1. Data preparation often consumes non-trivial time (depend on the actual problem).
-2. Data preparation often uses completely different resources from training -- doing them together doesn't slow you down.
-In fact you can further parallelize different stages in the preparation, because they also use different resources (as shown in the figure).
+2. Data preparation often uses completely different resources from training (see figure above) -- doing them together doesn't slow you down.
+In fact you can further parallelize different stages in the preparation, because they also use different resources.
 3. Data preparation often doesn't depend on the result of the previous training step.

 Let's do some simple math: according to [tensorflow/benchmarks](https://www.tensorflow.org/performance/benchmarks),